Maybe Related To Cinnamon Raccoon

 Maybe Another Cinnamon Raccoon

-To capture the photo, I was driving eastbound on the auto tour road near the 4-corners intersection.
-As luck would have it, the Raccoon was crossing the road between the 4-corners intersection and the 4-corners parking area.
-Quickly parking my pickup near where I saw it cross, I jumped out and readied my camera.
-It was 7:38 a.m. and I was hand-holding a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
+I photographed it while driving east on the auto tour road near the 4-corners intersection.
+The raccoon was crossing the road between the intersection and the 4-corners parking area.
+I parked quickly, grabbed my gear, and got into position.
+It was 7:38 a.m.
+I was using a Fujifilm X-T3 with a Canon EF 100-400mm f/4.5-5.6L IS II lens, attached with a Fringer EF-FX Pro adapter.
+I shot handheld.

 Camera Settings